 Robert Lee is a very small city located in the state of Texas.
 With a population of 1,037 people and just one neighborhood, Robert Lee is the 817th largest community in Texas.

-Unlike some cities, Robert Lee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Robert Lee are a mix of both white- and blue-collar jobs.
+Robert Lee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Robert Lee is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Robert Lee who work in office and administrative support (23.01%), management occupations (10.25%), and maintenance occupations (9.34%).

 Telecommuters are a relatively large percentage of the workforce: 11.85% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Robert Lee does not have a public transit system used by locals to get to and from work.
+Robert Lee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Robert Lee in 2022 was $25,474, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $101,896 for a family of four.
 However, Robert Lee contains both very wealthy and poor people as well.